 Also, Discover is not as widely accepted as other cards.

-The Journey® Student Rewards from Capital One® card will give you 1% cash back on all purchases that percentage is boosted up to 1.25% when you pay on time that month, with no limit to cash back amounts.
-You will also get access to a higher credit limit after you make your first 5 monthly payments on-time, so you won't even have to play the “request a credit line increase” game.
+The Journey Student Rewards from Capital One card will give you 1% cash back on all purchases that percentage is boosted up to 1.25% when you pay on time that month, with no limit to cash back amounts.
+You will also be considered for a higher credit line in as little as six months, so you won’t even have to play the “request a credit line increase” game.

 Another perk of this card is that there is no foreign transaction fee if you use this card internationally.
 Credit requirements on this card is Average credit.